 At our after party: At the end of the challenge, our team determines a set of superlatives (i.e., most improved, most spirited, etc.) and announces the recipients at our post-challenge celebration.
 Clients love the printed awards we hand out—we’ve even seen tears, squeals, and celebration dances—and it really does end the event on a high note.

 Awards and branded t-shirts might seem insignificant.
 But we’ve found that our small gestures of recognition go a long way to show clients how much we care, and how proud we are of their accomplishments.

 Community should be at the heart

 Building a studio family has always been our goal.
-We keep community at the heart of our business—and thus, the heart of our challenges too.
+We keep community at the heart of our business—and our challenges too.

-So, I hope I’ve challenged you (see what I did there?) to upgrade your next challenge.
+So, I hope I’ve challenged you to upgrade your next challenge.
 It doesn’t have to be long, complex, or focused on calories burned or pounds lost.
 It can be simple, fun, and involve costumes—just like ours.
 Oh, and did I mention it was really good for business?